eadmund/cypherback/README.md

         371   48    HMAC-SHA-384(authentication key, bytes 0-370)

 A single invoker of cypherback may control multiple secrets files, but only one secrets file is in use at any one time; that is, no backup set or chunk is ever common to two or more secrets files.
+Deduplication takes place within a single secrets file.

 It's probable that many backends will store the secrets file under its own private path.

 ## Backup sets

-There may be multiple backup sets per secret, all sharing chunks.
-Each backup set is stored under a random 384-bit name, which has no meaning and is normally not user-visible.
+A backup set consists of one or more backup runs over the same underlying data.
+Right now each run is a complete backup, but a future version will include incremental backups.
+There may be multiple backup sets per secret.
+Each backup set is identified by a unique name, which is hashed with the metadata storage key to provide a unique 384-bit value (not normally displayed to the user).

-Each logical backup forms a 'backup set,' which is a set of files and their associated metadata.
-The backup set format is inspired by tar, but with some modifications for this use case, where data is stored separately from metadata.
-Each backup set is a sequence of backup runs, preceded by a set header.
-Each backup set is identified by a tag, defaulting to a random 384-bit value (not the same as its storage name).

 Each backup run is represented by a sequence of records, starting with a start record indicating the date and the length in bytes of the following records, and ending with the last record.
 File contents are not stored in the backup run or backup set; rather, each regular file record contains references to its contents.
+The metadata format is inspired by tar; the idea of separate encrypted and metadata files comes from cyphertite.

 To run a backup, first the current backup set, if any, is downloaded, then all files which have changed since the previous backup are added to